-Packets
+Spell Packets

-Packets are small bean-bags used to deliver spells, prayers, alchemy, and other effects of ranged Attacks.
+Spell packets are small bean-bags used to deliver magic spells, prayers, alchemy, and other effects of ranged attacks.
 They are constructed of birdseed covered in fabric, secured by a rubber band or stitching.
+Mages and Priests in particular will need a quantity of these in order to make use of their spells and prayers.

-Packets are simply thrown at an intended target.
+Spell packets are simply thrown at an intended target.
 The range is as far as you can throw.
 As with weapon combat, never aim for the head or groin.
-Though packets are quite safe, we try to avoid any chance for injury.
+Though spell packets are quite safe, we try to avoid any chance for injury.
 Hits on these locations are likely to get you ejected from the game.
 Also, do not throw excessively hard or when a "HOLD" has been called.

-To create a packet, cut a scrap of fabric of any color into squares about 4" x 4".
+To create a spell packet, cut a scrap of fabric of any color into squares about 4" x 4".
 Place a small pile of birdseed in the center of the square.
 Gather the corners and sides of the square, making a little pouch around the birdseed.
 Gather it tightly, and then close it securely using a rubber band wrapped several times as close to the birdseed as possible.